SerhiiSkyba/Vineger_Cipher/README.md

 # Vineger_Cipher
- A program for creating complicated ciphers with ease
+ A program for creating complicated ciphers with ease.

 ## How to run this program?
-To run this program you need to install python 3.12 on your PC (other versions are not tested, do it on your own risk) System requirements:
+To run this program you need to install python 3.12 on your PC (other versions are not tested, do it on your own risk).
+System requirements:
  * 16 MB of RAM
  * Any x64 CPU